 Bigger isn’t always better when it comes to duck decoy spreads

-Decoys and decoy spreads can be a touchy subject with waterfowl hunters, given the wide range of advice and recommended strategies.
+Decoys and decoy spreads can be a touchy subject with waterfowl hunters, given the wide range of advice and recommended strategies including something as simple as a Texas rig.
 Watching YouTube videos or even a simple search on the topic generates countless answers.
 To me, practicality is the name of the game, which is why I believe in using small decoy spreads.

 Large spreads of decoys are expensive and require transport that usually comes in the form of a boat, which is also not cheap.
 For a budget hunter, hiking or kayaking in to your spot does not allow for large decoy spreads.
 I have found that small spreads of twelve to eighteen decoys can do the trick, as long as they are used strategically.
 To be effective, you have to be smart and consider certain factors to make the decoys work for you.